What we do

 - totalitarian regimes

 BPI is a new, dynamic public policy-oriented institution that is working various projects with a prospect of expanding further.
 People involved in the work of BPI are however active in the public sphere for years.
-BPI members were involved in various types of projects, for the purpose of our presentation we mentioned only several:
+BPI members were involved in various types of projects, for the purpose of our presentation we mentioned only some of them:

-- Ethnopolitik in der Systemtransformation: Ethnische Migration und Repräsentation ethnischer Interessen im Verleich in Slowakei.
+4. Ethnopolitik in der Systemtransformation: Ethnische Migration und Repräsentation ethnischer Interessen im Verleich in Slowakei.
 The study is focused on understanding ethnic migration of minorities from countries of Central and Eastern Europe.
 It tackles under-reprezentation of minorities in decision making bodies within east-Europen societies.
-(Dr. Michal Vašečka), project from 2002-2003 organized by the Humboldt Universität
+(Dr. Michal Vašečka), project from 2002-2003 organized by the Humboldt Universität.